Poccket/PaH/README.md

 display.py:
 * asBlock(str text, int width, int height, bool heavyBlock, bool doCompensate)
   * turns text into a block using unicode block characters

+list.py:
+* merge_everyOther(list listList)
+  * turns lists into one list by putting the nth item of each list in